3 Little Ways to Avoid Dreading Sunday Nights

 3. Treat yourself to something tiny every Sunday night.

 The worst thing you can do is end Sunday in a stressed-out mindset, not get some good sleep, and start the week with a serious case of the Mondays.
 Make a plan to treat yourself to something nice on Sunday night to catch your breath, feel good, and go to bed feeling that way.
+Here, find out the downside to sleeping in on weekends.

 Light a candle you like and just sit and breathe for a while.
 Read in your favorite chair.
 Soak in the tub.
 Make a cup of your favorite tea (decaf preferably) and savor it for a few minutes.
 Listen to a few songs that make you smile.
 Do some yoga or meditate for a few minutes – whatever that means to you, including just being still, with your eyes closed, or going for a short meditative walk (my favorite way to meditate and to be honest, the only way I am able to do it).